nicovalero/TransportForLondon/README.md

 Also I assumed the information returned, if the road exists, has got the same properties as given in the document.
 Any others would be ignored.

 **Relevant information**
 Followed SOLID principles mainly.
 Tests are done by the fake technique.
+**I haven't used any TfL developer key**, since I couldn't find a clear way to make it.
+However, the API seems to work without these keys.